LIGHTHOUSE PRINCIPLE: ETHICS

 As part of post induction training, and to support the annual sign-off, all staff are required to complete an online training module before signing the Code of Conduct.
 We also have a Statement of Business Ethics which provides guidance for third parties when doing business with the Audit Office.
-The statement is available on our website and is included in our contract audit agents manual.
+The statement is available on our website and is included in our audit service provider manual and contracts.

-The Audit Office is committed to protecting individual privacy and managing personal information in accordance with the Privacy and Personal Information Protection Act 1998 (Privacy Act).
-As required by the Privacy Act, the Audit Office has a Privacy Management Plan that sets out how we manage personal information in line with the Privacy Act and health information under the Health Records and Information Privacy Act 2002.
-This plan can be accessed on our website.
+The Audit Office is committed to protecting individual privacy and managing personal information in accordance with the Privacy and Personal Information Protection Act 1998 (Privacy Act) and the Health Records and Information Privacy Act 2002 (Health Records Act).
+As required by the Privacy Act, the Audit Office has a Privacy Management Plan that sets out how we manage personal information in line with the Privacy Act and health information under the Health Records Act.
+The plan was reviewed and updated during 2017-18.
+The revised plan can be accessed on our website.

 Prevent, detect and respond to fraud